cabforum/netsec/docs/NSR.md

 The CA MUST ensure authentication credentials are changed or revoked when associated authorizations are changed or revoked.

-The CA MUST ensure all access to CA Infrastructure and Network Equipment is disabled for personnel within twenty-four (24) hours of the termination of an individual's employment or contracting relationship.
+The CA MUST ensure access to CA Infrastructure and Network Equipment is disabled for personnel within twenty-four (24) hours of the termination of an individual's employment or contracting relationship.

 ###### 2.2.1.4

-The CA MUST ensure any account capable of authenticating to or accessing CA Infrastructure or Network Equipment is reviewed at a minimum of every three (3) months.
+The CA MUST ensure any account capable of authenticating to or accessing CA Infrastructure or Network Equipment is reviewed at a minimum frequency of every three (3) months.

-The CA MUST ensure any account that is not necessary for the operation of CA Infrastructure or Network Equipment is deactivated or removed such that the account is no longer capable of authenticating to or accessing CA Infrastructure nor Network Equipment.
+The CA MUST ensure any account that is not necessary for the operation of CA Infrastructure or Network Equipment is deactivated or removed such that the account is no longer capable of authenticating to or accessing CA Infrastructure or Network Equipment.

 ###### 2.2.1.5